Utah Administrative Code

 (a) When a herd is first enrolled in the CWD Herd Certification Program, it will be placed in First Year status, except that; if the herd is comprised solely of animals obtained from herds already enrolled in the Program, the newly enrolled herd will have the same status as the lowest status of any herd that provided animals for the new herd.

-(b) If the herd continues to meet the requirements of the CWD Herd Certification Program, each year, on the anniversary of the enrollment date the herd status will be upgraded by 1 year; i.e., Second Year status, Third Year status, Fourth Year status, and Fifth Year status.
+(b) If the herd continues to meet the requirements of the CWD Herd Certification Program, each consecutive year, on the anniversary of the enrollment date the herd status will be upgraded by 1 year, i.e., Second Year status, Third Year status, Fourth Year status, and Fifth Year status.

 (2) Loss or suspension of herd status.

-(a) If a herd is designated a CWD-positive herd or a CWD-exposed herd, it will immediately lose its program status and may only reenroll after entering into a herd plan.
+(a) If a herd is designated a CWD-positive herd or a CWD-exposed herd, it will immediately lose its program status and may only re-enroll after entering into an approved herd plan.

 (b) If a herd is designated a CWD-suspect herd, a trace back herd, or a trace forward herd, it will immediately be placed in Suspended status pending an epidemiologic investigation.

-(i) If the epidemiologic investigation determines that the herd was not commingled with a CWD-positive animal, the herd will be reinstated to its former program status, and the time spent in Suspended status will count toward its promotion to the next herd status level.
+(i) If the epidemiologic investigation determines that the herd was not commingled with a CWD-positive animal, the herd will be reinstated to its former program status, and the time spent in Suspended status will count toward its promotion to the next herd status level or maintenance of certified status.

 (ii) If the epidemiologic investigation determines that the herd was commingled with a CWD-positive animal, the herd will lose its program status and will be designated a CWD-exposed herd.